projectara/greybus-spec/source/device_class/camera.rst

-Metadata transmitted over Camera Management Connection using the :ref:`Greybus Camera Management Metadata Request <camera-metadata-operation>` shall always be encoded as specified in the Properties section of this specification.
+Metadata transmitted over Camera Management Connection using the :ref:`Greybus Camera Management Metadata Request <camera-metadata-operation>` shall always be encoded as specified in the :ref:`Properties Section <camera-properties>` of this specification.

-..
-TODO: jmondi: insert reference to that section, once added

 Operational Model
 ^^^^^^^^^^^^^^^^^